Shirkanesi/CheatSheets/gpg.md

 git log --show-signature
 ```
 The `git log` should now show you the key-id and author details.

+## Deleting a GPG-key
+WARNING!
+Always double and triple check whether you realy want to delete a private key.
+There is no going back, if you have no backup of the key!

+`$ gpg --delete-secret-keys <id>`

+This command will ask you around 2-4 times if you are 10000% sure about what you are doing.

+## Encrypting a file using GPG
+`$ gpg -ser <email of recipient> <path/to/file>`

+What does this command do?

+- `-s` stands for **signed**, so the file will have your signature
+- `-e` stands for **encrypt**, so the file will be encrypted
+- `-r` stands for **recipient**.
+It'll use the public-key of that particular person (the file can only be decrypted using the corresponding private-key)

+## Decrypting a file using GPG
+`$ gpg -o <name for decrypted file> -d <path/to/encrypted/file>`

+What does this command do?
+- `-o` stands for the file, the encrypted file should be decrypted to
+- `-d` stands for **decrypt**, the parameter passed aferwards is the encrypted file

 # SSH-Keys (client-authentication)
 ## Get the SHA256-Hash of a ssh-key